-Since the inception of the FDIC in 1933, no depositor has lost a single penny of FDIC insured funds.
-Since that time there have been numerous bank failures, but in every case, all FDIC insured funds have been protected and returned to their depositors.
-This fact alone has provided stability and confidence in the U.S. Banking system that did not exist before the FDIC was established.
-As a result, bank runs no longer constitute a major threat to the banking industry.
+Since the inception of the FDIC in 1933, there have been numerous bank failures but no depositor has lost a penny of insured funds.
+This fact alone has provided stability and confidence in the U.S. banking system that did not exist before the FDIC was established.

-Although the FDIC has provided a strong backstop to prevent lost deposits, that doesn’t mean that all deposited funds are protected.
-This is because FDIC coverage has always had limitations for individuals and businesses.
-These per-depositor, per-institution limits have changed several times throughout the history of the FDIC due to various crises, inflation and other factors.
+Although the FDIC has provided a strong backstop to prevent lost deposits, that doesn’t mean that all funds are protected.
+FDIC coverage has always had limitations for individuals and businesses.
+These limits have changed several times throughout the history of the FDIC due to various crises, inflation, and other factors.
 The limit currently stands at $250,000 per depositor, per institution, but how has it evolved over time?

 A History of FDIC Insurance Coverage Changes